scorixear/master-thesis/Studien/Zusammenfassungen/AMMUS-A_Survey_of_Transformer-based_Pretrained_Models_in_Natural_Language_Processing.md

 - only requires large unlabeled text, labeled data very expensive
 - T-PTLMs combine transformers and self-supervised
   - GPT (decoder), BERT (encoder) first models
-  - Kaplan proved performance can be increased by increasing model size (TODO:)
+  - Kaplan proved performance can be increased by increasing model size (Scaling Laws)
   - more models, bigger, for other domains

 - can be adapted to downstream tasks by fine-tuning & prompt-tuning on target dataset